Don Ramón: Reception and legacy

 The character gained a cult status in Brazil (where he is known by the name of Seu Madruga) based on the high popularity of El Chavo del when it aired on TV in the country, most notably between the 1980s and 2010s, having been portrayed as the protagonist in memes, fangames, social media accounts, among other things, at the point where the character has spread throughout the country's pop culture.
 In 2010 a book about Ramón Valdés exclusively in Brazil was published under the title Seu Madruga: Vila e Obra (lit.
 Don Ramón: Village and Work) having been written by Pablo Kaschner as a way of paying homage to the actor and his character, sharing information about his life, curiosities, interviews and unpublished photos.
 Notably, many fans of the series have shown interest in the character because they identify with him.
 A psychologist highlighted the character's characteristic of constantly working different jobs throughout the episodes, claiming that many identify with Don Ramón's habit of constantly doing odd jobs for money and his difficulty in establishing a career.
 Don Ramón has been compared to the character Mussum from Os Trapalhões, because both were unlucky characters whose actors died prematurely, but who somehow captured the public's interest enough to be immortalized through memes, especially on the internet.
 Some people have also considered that Don Ramón is actually the real protagonist of the series, as most of the characters are somehow related to him and his departure from the series has reflected as a decline.

+The character also left his mark in other Latin American countries.
+Argentine footballer Pablo Vicó received the nickname Don Ramón due to his resemblance to the character.

 A scene starring the character in the second part of the episode Don Ramón en la Escuela became very popular among the fanbase where Ramón appears teaching children at the school where he draws a skull on the blackboard and warns the children that that symbol means danger while shouting "This Skull means danger!
 Dan-ger!" (¡Esta calavera significa peligro! ¡Pe-li-gro!).
 This line became highly popular on internet being used in several memes and YouTube poop videos.

 One of the actor's sons, Esteban Valdés, has given interviews talking about his father and mentions that he still keeps the character's hat to this day.